 - Make an appointment to visit the school by filling out the Inquiry Form.
 (Covid-19 update: Since in-person visits are not currently possible, please complete the Inquiry Form, and we’ll be in touch about a virtual visit.)
 Beginning in mid-October, we host school visits for prospective families (adults only please) on Thursday mornings at 8:30am by appointment.
 This visit lasts 90 minutes and includes a program and philosophy overview, and a tour of the school, followed by two 15-minute observations in classes that are in session.
 At the end of this visit, you will receive an application form to complete, if you wish.

 - When the decision to apply has been made, complete an application form and submit it with a non-refundable $100 application fee.
 You will receive an email confirming receipt of your application and fee.
 Applications may be submitted at any time throughout the year.

 - Financial Aid is available.
 If you would like to learn more about the application for Financial Aid, please visit the Financial Assistance section of our website.
 Applications for enrollment must be submitted prior to applying for financial aid.

 - For admission to our Elementary and Adolescent programs, in addition to the application, families will be asked to sign a release form, giving your child’s current school permission to forward student records and a teacher evaluation.
-Your child will then be invited for a visit in an appropriate classroom.
+Your child will then be invited for a visit in an age-appropriate classroom.

-- Offers of acceptance will be sent to families by e-mail and will include an Enrollment & Tuition Contract.
+- Offers of enrollment will be sent to families by e-mail and will include an Enrollment & Tuition Contract.
 At this time, if you wish to proceed, you must sign and return the contract with a deposit to reserve the available space for your child.
 Deposits are refundable at the end of each completed contract period.

 - If you are notified that a space is not immediately available, you may wish to be placed in the wait pool.
 We occasionally experience unanticipated withdrawals and urge parents to remain in the wait pool for this reason.
 Dates and fees are subject to change.
 Please contact us to confirm.